Mozu/grunt-mozu-appdev-sync/README.md

 });
 ```

 The watch adapter takes two arguments.
 The first must be the `grunt` instance passed into your Gruntfile.
 The second must be an object with a `src` property representing the object in the Grunt config to change, and an `action` property representing the type of action this task will take.
+Optionally, the second config argument may take an `always` property, consisting of an array of paths that should always stay in the `src`, whether they have triggered a change event or not.

 Once you run this function, your Gruntfile is listening for `watch` events and updating its files config dynamically.